kyle-marshall/zhuli/README.md

 Okay, this particular preset isnt very useful.
 Let's see one more example of how zhuli can also scaffold a project.

-This time, in reverse order.
+This time, let's see the output first.

 The output: